 1. Listen to music – 1-2 hours

 I know.
 It’s mainstream, but this is one of the best ways to kill a couple of hours.
 You can create your playlist from home, or listen on apps like Spotify.
-I works as a charm.
+It works like a charm.

 2. Sleep – 2-3 hours